Showing posts with label Thi. Janaki Raman. Show all posts

 The next day, there reduced the total count of my family by one.
 ‘Is it for what you were born, lived, and died meaninglessly, just to pay off the debt your husband had left?’

 After a month, Chinn Swamy left for Vilancheri with the remaining three thousand and some odd sum.
 When he reached Vilancheri, it was already dusk.
 The wind was chilly.
-One could keep watching admiringly Duraiyappa’s house veranda and doorway.
+One could keep watching admiringly Duraiyappa’s house, veranda, and doorway.
 Exclusively shiny, smooth surfaces!
 Duraiyappa was leisurely reclining in an easy chair.

 “Mama”